Envirometrix/PredictiveSoilMapping/02-Software.md

 ## Connecting R and GDAL

-Another very important software for handling spatial data (and especially for exchanging / converting spatial data) is GDAL.
+GDAL is another very important software tool for handling spatial data (and especially for exchanging / converting spatial data).
 GDAL also needs to be installed separately (for Windows machines use e.g. ["gdal-201-1800-x64-core.msi"](http://download.gisinternals.com/sdk/downloads/)) and then can be called from command line:

 ```r